nalgeon/sqlime/examples.md

 ## 4. Init the examples

 The only thing left is to convert your HTML `pre` code snippets into executable examples.
-Use the `sqlime-example` web component to do this:
+Use the `sqlime-examples` web component to do this:

 ```
-<sqlime-example db="employees" selector="pre.example" editable></sqlime-example>
+<sqlime-examples db="employees" selector="pre.example" editable></sqlime-examples>
 ```

 -   `db` is the name of the database we defined earlier.